-Reciprocal exchange programs allow Oklahoma City University students to pay Oklahoma City University tuition and fees but study at a foreign institution.
-Federal, state, and institutional aid are applicable toward tuition costs associated with reciprocal exchange programs as determined by the Office of Financial Aid.
+Oklahoma City University students may apply to a number of approved programs for a semester or academic-year abroad.
+Students will pay Oklahoma City University tuition and fees and most federal, state, and institutional aid are applicable toward tuition costs associated with these programs as determined by the Office of Financial Aid.
+Housing, meals, and transportation costs are paid by the student directly to the institution abroad.